uclh-criu/crdm-tools/prefect/README.md

 [Prefect flows](https://docs.prefect.io/v3/concepts/flows) should be run.
 Their configuration is defined in [`prefect.yaml`](./prefect.yaml).

-In yet again a different terminal window/session than where you started the worker, create a deployment by running:
+In a third terminal window/session, different than where you started the worker or server, create a deployment by running:

 ```shell